department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 ### Develop and Test the Python Functions Locally

-This workflow is for locally developing the individual Python functions and locally running the their automated tests, via Python, pytest, and pytest-watch on your machine.
+This workflow is for locally developing the individual Python functions and locally running their automated tests, via Python, pytest, and pytest-watch on your machine.

 Install the following [tools](#Tools):
 - Python